-We present Smokey, a device-free passive smoking detection system that leverages the CSI variation information of WiFi signals to detect the rhythmic smoking activity.
-We design a foreground detection based motion acquisition method to extract the meaningful information from multiple noisy subcarriers that are even influenced by the posture changes.
+We present Smokey, a device-free passive smoking detection system by leveraging the CSI information of WiFi signal.
+We design a foreground detection based motion acquisition method to extract the meaningful information from multiple noisy subcarriers even influenced by the posture changes.
 We also elaborately leverage the common features to recognize the series of motions during smoking, avoiding the targetdependent training set to achieve a high accuracy.
+We further leverage the diversity of multiple antennas to enhance the robustness of Smokey in practice.
+We also propose an eventdriven sampling mechanism to avoid congesting the wireless channel and unnecessary energy consumption.
 We prototype Smokey on commodity WiFi devices and evaluate it in various environments.
 Experimental results demonstrate the effectiveness and robustness of Smokey.